isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 My father sat upright in front of her and spoke quietly.

-"Tomorrow, I will take Yosho to Airakuen."
+"Tomorrow, I will take Yoshio to Airakuen."

 My grandmother uttered a voice that sounded like a scream as she listened to his report.